 The key points for a plan are as follows

-• Identify the key fire hazards within the business.
-Typical risks for offices include electrical equipment, paper / paper waste and archived files.
+- Identify the key fire hazards within the business.
+Typical risks for offices include electrical equipment, paper/paper waste and archived files.
 Depending upon your industry you may need to also include specialist materials (if they are in use) that can include hazardous or toxic waste.
-Please be aware that that there are advanced requirements for these and you should check with your local authority regarding additional steps you may need to take.
+Please be aware that there are advanced requirements for these and you should check with your local authority regarding additional steps you may need to take.

-• Consider those at special risk, such as disabled persons, the elderly or children that may come on to site during hours of work.
+- Consider those at special risk, such as disabled persons, the elderly or children that may come on to the site during hours of work.

 The fire safety plan should:

-o Inform staff on how to re-act to fire should one be discovered
+- Inform staff on how to react to fire should one be discovered